Last Updated on December 29, 2022 by Anneke Schmidt, PhD

 Self-motivation is the capacity to get yourself to take action to accomplish tasks that you see as important for your future.
 It’s the drive to keep working towards your goals, even when it feels challenging.
 However, maintaining self-motivation requires self-discipline.
 In other words, it’s not enough to try to stay motivated.
 You also need to feel obligated to achieve necessary tasks and be determined to complete them.

 But there is much more to self-motivation than trying to will yourself into taking action and being persistent.
 To learn more about the psychology of self-motivation, it helps to consider some other factors that affect our motivation.

-Keep reading if you want to learn more about this topic and how you can become more motivated yourself.
+Keep reading if you want to learn more about this topic and explore ways to become more self-motivated.

 But why is this so important for our personal growth?
 To answer this question, we first need to understand that there are two main types of motivation: extrinsic and intrinsic.

 The concepts of extrinsic and intrinsic motivation were first used in the 1970s by psychologists Edward Deci and Richard Ryan, who together developed Self-Determination Theory (SDT).

 Extrinsic motivation is the desire to achieve something because of external factors such as a reward or (fear of) punishment.
 An example would be doing your homework to get a good grade.
 So, the concept refers to activities we take in response to external causes or incentives, such as receiving money, a good reputation, or high status.
 In short, extrinsic motivation is related to what we have to do.

 By contrast, intrinsic motivation is the motivation we feel for activities that are meaningful, enjoyable, or fulfilling for us.
 Like playing the guitar or doing sports.
 So, it refers to activities we do for their own sake because they have a “built-in reward system,” so to speak.
 In short, intrinsic motivation is related to what we want to do.